acoppes/acoppes/site/_drafts/ldjam52.markdown

 For the teeth rotation I just used a script that rotates the euler angles given a speed and the delta time and I configured different speeds for each ring.

-Finally, for the eat sequence, I used two different Cinemachine Virtual Camera that are switched back and forward.
+Finally, for the devour sequence, I used a Cinemachine Virtual Camera that is turned on during the sequence and turned off after (if the Harvester is still alive).

 ### What I used to make the game